 - Dongji or Tongji (동지): There are two separate terms used for "comrade" in North Korea.
 Dongji is used to address someone with a higher standing, while Dongmu is someone with equal or lower standing.
 So, Kim Il Sung would never be a Dongmu, but always a Dongji.

 - Oppa (오빠): For a female's older brother (literally and figuratively) and for older (but not that much older) men whom the women trust.
 Women often use it for their boyfriends as well.
-The female equivalent is "Unni" (언니).
-Men never use either of these.
+The sister equivalent is "Unni" (언니).
+Men never use either of these, except when using it as a title.
+For example, a dad might ask his younger daughter, "Where is Unni?" referring to his older daughter, using the term his younger daughter would use to refer to his older daughter (similar to English where the dad might ask "Where is Mom?" to ask where his wife is, when speaking to his children).

 - Hyung(형): For a male's older brother (literally and figuratively) and for men they're close to/respect.
-The female equivalent is "Nuna" (누나).
+The sister equivalent is "Nuna" (누나).
 Women never use either of these.